nhs-england-tools/playwright-python-blueprint/docs/utility-guides/Axe.md

     Axe.run(page)

-This will inject the axe-core code into the page and then execute the axe.run() comand, generating an accessibility report for the page being tested.
+This will inject the axe-core code into the page and then execute the axe.run() command, generating an accessibility report for the page being tested.

 By default, the `Axe.run(page)` command will do the following: